tanzimJUCSE/Coursera-Intro_to_IoT--UCI-/Week 1/Assignment1_1.md

 **Washing Machine** is an IoT device which was not before

-Typical Washing Maching:
+Typical Washing Machine:
 - Needs power supply
 - Needs clothes,water as well as Detergent

-IoT based Washing Maching:
+IoT based Washing Machine:
-- Needs hetergenous sensors
+- Needs heterogeneous sensors
 - Requires stable internet connection